When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Jasmine Mean?

-How Popular Is the Name Jasmine?
+How Popular is the Name Jasmine?

 How Do I Pronounce Jasmine?

-Jasmine is the most common spelling.
-You pronounce this version as JAZ-min.
-Sometimes people mispronounce it as JAZ-mine or jaz-MEEN.
-These pronunciations usually coincide with an alternate spelling of the name.
+Sometimes people mispronounce it as JAZ-mine (rhyming with wine) or jaz-MEEN.
+These pronunciations are valid but usually coincide with alternate spellings like Jazmine or Yasmin.

 Is Jasmine a Boy or Girl Name?